sylvie-wi/SLVI-k1-ArcClaw-BLE-keyboard/README.md

 # SLVI K1 ArcClaw

-**A custom 12-key BLE macro pad with OLED display and rotary encoder for ESP32**
+**SLVI K1 ArcClaw is a custom 12-key BLE macro pad with OLED display and rotary encoder for ESP32**

 ## Overview